 Today’s software development standards require IT professionals to release high-quality final products and meet deadlines.
 The process complexity is reinforced because most projects initially have a limited budget that cannot be expanded as needed.
-Therefore, to remain competitive in the market, development teams need to have a clear, documented list of requirements for the final app and correctly estimate the effort to complete the program’s creation.
+Therefore, to remain competitive in the market, development teams need to have a clear, documented list of requirements for the final app and correctly estimate the full effort required to complete the program’s creation.

-Because of these characteristics of the modern IT sector, the evaluation of software testing efforts becomes part of evaluating the development process and software life cycle in general and the key to the financial survival of the project.
+Because of these characteristics of the modern IT sector, the evaluation of software testing efforts becomes part of evaluating the software development process and software life cycle in general and the key to the financial survival of the project.

 Table of Contents